CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-security.md

 # Security of a webhook

-To prevent your confidential information from being intercepted and to protect your sensitive data, we strongly recommend to use an HTTPS endpoint for your webhook.
-This ensures that all calls from SMTPeter to your server are secure and cannot be intercepted.
+To protect your data, we strongly recommend to use an HTTPS endpoint for your webhook.
+This ensures that all calls from SMTPeter to your network are secure and cannot be intercepted by third parties.
+However, even if you use HTTPS, that does not prevent others from trying to send fake HTTP requests to your endpoint too.
+To overcome this, all our HTTP calls contain a couple of extra headers with your account ID and a digital signature.

-However, this is not the only measurement that you can take to secure your endpoint.
-Besides HTTPS, we also add a couple of extra headers to each outgoing request.
-One of these headers contains a digital signature.
-You can check this signature to verify that the call does indeed come from us, and not from some outsider that happened to find out your endpoint address.

 ## Extra headers